bruno-bert/arch/README.md

 #leave the chroot
 exit

-#REMOVE YOUR BOOT MEDIA IN THIS MOMENT!!!!!

 #umount all partitions
 umount -a

-#reboot with command:
+#shutdown with command:
-reboot
+shutdown now

+#REMOVE YOUR BOOT MEDIA IN THIS MOMENT!!!!!

+#Restart your computer

 ```